-Finding top quality insurance at an affordable price is easy when you work with an independent insurance agent in the Trusted Choice® network.
-These agents can explain your various coverage options and answer your insurance-related questions.
+Finding top quality insurance at an affordable price is easy when you work with an Independent Insurance Agent in our network.
+Our agents can explain your various coverage options and answer your insurance-related questions.
 They can then contact insurance companies and provide you with a selection of competitively priced Homestead car insurance quotes to review and compare.
-Find a Trusted Choice agent near you to learn more.
+Find an agent near you to learn more.

 - National average cost per year: $1,311

 - 5th most expensive auto premium in U.S.

 Auto insurance rates in Florida are considerably higher than the national average.
 However, the average rates mentioned above should just give you an idea of what your costs might be.
 Actual rates are likely to vary significantly from one person to the next because they are calculated using several different variables.
 When deciding on the cost of your Homestead car insurance premiums, insurance companies will consider these factors:

 - The make, model and year of the vehicle(s) you wish to insure

 - The age, sex and marital status of the drivers in your household

 - The driving records and claims histories of the drivers in your household